VioletGiraffe/cpputils/README.md

 A collection of assert-like macros with two key differences from a regular C `assert`:
 - the code you pass to the advanced assert macros (ending with `_r`) is executed in release build as well as debug;
-- when assertion fails, an message can be printed or otherwise processed using a callback function that you supply.
+- when assertion fails, a message can be printed or otherwise processed using a callback function that you supply.

 Like  regular `assert`, the `assert*_r` macros *will not*  trigger the `abort()` function or display an error message box when assertion fails in release build.
 You can set your error message handler with `AdvancedAssert::setLoggingFunc(const std::function<void (const char*)>& func)`.